 IT Application Manager at OBT AG

-Finally, Verena gives us an insight into the future of the insurance industry through Industrial IoT solutions.
-Insurance solutions will become smarter and sensor data will be increasingly used as a source for risk calculations.
-New business models with loss reductions for the customer require cross-industry cooperation and interdisciplinary collaboration.
-Insurance needs are changing, new products are emerging and interaction with the customer is becoming more intense, Verena elaborates.
-HDI Th!nx wants to tackle “production development on the fly” for this, approaching it with the right experts and continuously working on solutions and new products.
-These will secure existing insurance business models and help to understand new ones.
+Finally, Verena gives us an insight into the future of the insurance industry through industrial IoT solutions.
+Insurance solutions are becoming more intelligent and sensor data is increasingly being used as a source for risk calculations.
+New business models with loss reduction for the customer require cross-industry cooperation and interdisciplinary collaboration.
+Insurance needs are changing, new products are emerging and interaction with customers is becoming more intensive, explains Verena.
+PROTH!NX wants to tackle “production development on the production line”, address this with the right experts and work continuously on solutions and new products.
+These will safeguard existing insurance business models and help to understand new ones.

 Reach out to them through Linkedin!